Kamelot: 2007–2011: Ghost Opera, Poetry for the Poisoned and Khan's departure

-New singer and Silverthorn (2012–2014)
+2012–2014: Arrival of Karevik and Silverthorn

 Following a period of uncertainty, Khan and Kamelot released separate statements on April 21 and 22 respectively, announcing Khan's departure from the band.
 According to Youngblood, the band was already searching for a new singer, with the deadline for submissions at the end of January.
-On June 22, Kamelot introduced Seventh Wonder's Tommy Karevik as their new official vocalist.
+On June 22, Kamelot introduced Tommy Karevik as their new official vocalist.
 Karevik had previously appeared as one of the guest singers on the 2011 Pandemonium World Tour.
-Their first show with Karevik was on July 12, 2012 at Masters of Rock.

 Kamelot returned to the German label SPV GmbH to release their tenth record (their first with Karevik), which was unveiled as Silverthorn in July, along with a release date of October 26, 2012.
 A music video was released for the first single from Silverthorn, "Sacrimony (Angel Of Afterlife)".
 Silverthorn was greeted with positive reviews and the band once again charted in the top 100 on the US Billboard Charts at number 79.

-The band joined Nightwish on their Imaginaerum World Tour in North America as special guests during September and October 2012 in the period leading up to the release of Silverthorn, along with guest-vocalists Elize Ryd and Alissa White-Gluz.
+The band joined Nightwish on their Imaginaerum World Tour in North America as special guests during September and October 2012 in the period leading up to the release of Silverthorn, along with guest vocalists Elize Ryd and Alissa White-Gluz.
 Following the North American tour Kamelot embarked on a European headlining tour during November 2012, with support on the tour coming from Xandria, Triosphere and Blackguard.
-The band also toured new countries on Silverthorn including Australia, Korea and Taiwan.

-The band toured during 2013 with the band Delain, and string quartet Eklipse.
+The band also toured new countries on Silverthorn including Australia, Korea and Taiwan.The band toured during 2013 with the band Delain, and string quartet Eklipse.
 During this leg of the tour, keyboardist Oliver Palotai sat out while he and girlfriend Simone Simons of the band Epica awaited the birth of their first child.
 Epica keyboardist Coen Janssen filled in for Palotai.
-The touring cycle for the album ended with tours in Europe, North America and finally in South America 2014.
+The touring cycle for the album ended with tours in Europe, North America and finally South America in 2014.

 In 2014 the band took some time off from touring, to concentrate on working on the next album.
 They only played two festivals in Europe, Sweden Rock Festival and Masters@Rock Festival and two club shows, one in Trondheim and one in Haarlem.
 In Haarlem they played a special acoustic set that included the live premiere of Welcome Home and the acoustic premiere of Karma.